CivicActions/ssp-toolkit/docs/controls/RA.md

 #### LINCS specific control or LINCS Responsibility

 In accordance with FIPS 199 requirement and guidelines provided in NIST SP800-60 Rev.1, the organization categorized the system as a Low system: Confidentiality (Low), Integrity (Low), Availability (Low).
-This categorization was accepted by the Authorizing Official.